Inside The Equus Effect

 Cost $900/person

-NOTE: Completion of Inside The Equus Effect Parts I & II are required for qualification to be able to attend the Full Training.
-See Training page.
+NOTE: Completion of Inside The Equus Effect Parts I & II are required for qualification to attend the full training.
+See Train to Facilitate page.

 logo-footer@2x-NEW